Awadh19b/Gomoku/README.md

 - First to get 5 in a row (horizontally, vertically, or diagonally) wins
 - You play as 'X' and the AI plays as 'O'

-## Prerequisites
-- Java 11 or higher
-- Maven 3.6.0 or higher

 ## How to Run